Biomedical Engineering and Design

 Datasets - Here's MIT's quick guidelines for citing data (some datasets will list their own suggestion for citing; when they do, use that)

 MeSH definitions -- None of the styles has an entry for citing MeSH definitions.
-Therefore, choose something that's similar.
-MeSH is sort of like an online encyclopedia or dictionary, so use that as your model.
+Something similar is an online encyclopedia or dictionary, so use that as your model.
 EXAMPLE: APA cites an encyclopedia entry this way::

 Adjuvants, Pharmaceutic. (n.d.).
 In PubMed, MeSH (Medical Subject Headings).
 Retrieved from https://www.ncbi.nlm.nih.gov/mesh/68000277.